ahmetaa/zemberek-nlp/README.md

-zemberek-nlp
+Zemberek-NLP
 ============
 Here is the the new home of the Zemberek project.
-Zemberek-nlp is a Natural Language Processing library.
+Zemberek-NLP is a Natural Language Processing library.
 Some modules are specifically developed for Turkish language.

+## Usage

-### Maven Usage
+### Maven

 Add this to pom.xml file